Learning Monotone Dynamics by Neural Networks: Monotone Neural Network

 \section{Monotone Neural Network}

-In this work, we introduce a window-based method to utilize FNNs to learn the dynamics of the system~\eqref{eq:system}.
-We first show that this method can reduce the learning error in general (\cref{sub:window}), as well as how to impose the monotonicity and stability constraints (\cref{sub:monotonicity constraint,sub:stablity constraint}, respectively).
+We introduce a window-based method to utilize FNNs to learn the dynamics of the system~\eqref{eq:system}.
+We show that this method can reduce the learning error in general (\cref{sub:window}), as well as how to impose the monotonicity and stability constraints (\cref{sub:monotonicity constraint,sub:stablity constraint}, respectively).
+The proofs are available in Appendix of \cite{wang2020deep}.